Character varieties of a transitioning Coxeter 4-orbifold: Introduction

 In \cite{transition_4-manifold}, we produced a path of AdS 4-polytopes with the same combinatorics of the hyperbolic polytope $\mathcal{P}_t$ for $t \in (0,\varepsilon)$, such that the same orthogonality conditions between the bounding hyperplanes are satisfied, and again collapsing to an ideal right-angled cuboctahedron in a spacelike hyperplane $\Hyp^3$ of $\AdS^4$.
 Some bounding hyperplanes are spacelike, and some others are timelike.
 We have in particular a path of AdS orbifold structures on $\mathcal{O}$, with holonomy representation $\rho^{\AdS^4}_t \colon \Gamma_{22} \to \Isom(\AdS^4)$ given by sending each generator to the corresponding AdS reflection.

 We moreover find in \cite{transition_4-manifold} a one-parameter family of transitional HP structures on $\mathcal{O}$, with holonomy $\rho_t^{\HP^4}$.
 To interpret distinct elements in this family, recall that in half-pipe space there is a preferred direction under which the HP metric is degenerate.
 An HP structure is never rigid, because one can always conjugate with a transformation which ``stretches'' the degenerate direction, and obtain a new structure equivalent to the initial one \emph{as a real projective structure}, but inequivalent \emph{as a half-pipe structure}.
-We discover here (Theorem \ref{teo: char var hyp}) that such stretchings are the only possible deformations, so that the found HP structures are essentially unique.
+We discover here (this is part of the content of Theorem \ref{teo:main}) that such stretchings are the only possible deformations, so that the found HP structures are essentially unique.

 Finally, we remark that the geometric transition described in \cite{transition_4-manifold} induces a continuous deformation connecting in the $\PGL(5,\R)$-character variety ``half'' of the path in $\mathcal V\subset X(\Gamma_{22},\Isom(\Hyp^4))$ (which is exactly the path of hyperbolic representations exhibited by Kerckhoff and Storm, for $t\in(0,1]$) and ``half'' of the analogous path in $X(\Gamma_{22},\Isom(\AdS^4))$, going through a single half-pipe representations $\rho_{t_0}^{\HP^4}$ with $t_0\neq 0$ (this value of $t_0$ can be chosen arbitrarily, up to reparameterising the entire deformation).